nvliyuan/spark-rapids/docs/dev/replay-exec.md

   - xxx_cb_types.meta              // this is types for column batch
   - xxx_cb_data_0_101656570.parquet  // this is data for column batch
 ```
-The prefix `xxx` is the hash code for a specific Project Exec, this is used to distinguish multiple
+The prefix `xxx` is the UUID for a specific Project Exec, this is used to distinguish multiple
 Project Execs.

 # Replay saved Exec runtime meta and data